 2. Bring the right gear

 Make sure to also check whether there is any specific gear that you will need to bring with you.
 For instance, in some pools, you will have to bring a swim hat or a pair of flip flops.
 You can check this information by either browsing through the pool’s website or by calling on the phone.

 The water can be an extremely dangerous place if you’re not used to swimming.
 If you are a beginner and still need to learn how to swim, you should take lessons, first.
 All of the pools mentioned below offer classes where you will be able to learn the basics of swimming.

 The first section of our guide focuses on the various public swimming pools in Dublin, on the Northside of the county.

 1. ALSAA (Old Swords Road)

 Inside the ALSAA sports centre, situated on Old Airport Road, you will find a 25-metre swimming pool.
-It opens every day at 7 am and closes at 10 pm during the week and at 5.30 pm on Saturday and Sunday.
+It opens every day at 7 am and closes at 8 pm during the week and from 11 am to 6 pm on Saturday and 12 pm to 6 pm on Sunday.
 This sports centre also features a gym, a weights room, a steam room and a sauna, all situated next to the pool.

 2. Portmarnock Leisure Club

 Portman Leisure Club is situated in Blackwood Lane, Portmarnock, and can be easily reached with a 40-minute drive from the centre of Dublin.
 Swim hats are mandatory here so make sure to bring one.
 There are also swimming and aquafit classes available as well as train sessions of sub-aqua.